-The African religious traditions that came to the Americas with the African captives share a range of qualities.
+The African religious traditions that came to the Americas through African captives share a range of qualities.
 All acknowledge a supreme God, sometimes described as a “high God,” but emphasize the primacy of multiple spirit beings—called “orisha” in Yoruba—in daily life.
 In reciprocal relationships with these gods, people enjoy successes, celebrate rites of passage, and cope with misfortune, illness, and grief.
 Like many present-day African traditions, these streams of faith and practice involve sacred dance and percussive music, used to induce immediate contact between worshippers and spirits in the form of what social scientists call “spirit possession.”
 The devotees are often called the “wives” or “horses” of the gods, and the gods, in turn, are believed to control and care for them.
-Worshippers in many such traditions make both food offerings and blood sacrifices to the spirits during celebratory feasting, cleansing, or healing rites.
+Worshippers in many such traditions make both food offerings and animal blood sacrifices to the spirits during celebratory feasting, cleansing, or healing rites.

-First, experts observe that Haiti, Brazil and nineteenth-century Cuba had a much higher ratio of African to European inhabitants.
+First, experts observe that Haiti, Brazil and 19th century Cuba had a much higher ratio of African to European inhabitants.
 Further, both Cuba and Brazil received sizable numbers of enslaved Africans until far later than did the United States, allowing the continual reinforcement of African forms of knowledge and ritual life.
 Second, these were Roman Catholic countries where the rich iconography and mythology of the Catholic saints provided convenient symbols through which to honor Yoruba, Fon and Kongo gods, each with his or her own distinctive emblems and traits.
 As they continued to develop in the Americas, most of the African-inspired traditions incorporated Christian forms, particularly Catholic statues, lithographs, candles, and stories.
-For example, the Yoruba or Lucumi tradition is sometimes called “Santería,” the “way of the saints,” for the identification made between Yoruba orisha and the saints that are so popular in Cuban Catholicism.
+For example, the Yoruba or Lucumi tradition is sometimes called Santería, or the “way of the saints,” for the identification made between Yoruba orisha and the saints that are so popular in Cuban Catholicism.

-Caribbean immigration to the United States since the late 1950s has established a whole new range of African-inspired religions that have then reshaped the pan-Africanist impulse among native-born black Americans.
+Caribbean immigration to the United States since the late 1950s has established a new range of African-inspired religions that has then reshaped the pan-Africanist impulse among native-born black Americans.
 Some have joined these Afro-Caribbean traditions, while others borrow practices from them as part of their quest to re-establish a connection with Africa.

 However, there was a movement among black Americans to reclaim their American roots decades before this new infusion of Afro-Caribbean culture and religion.
 Despite its distance from the West African source of the slave trade, the biblical “Ethiopia” became, for some African American Christians, a beacon of hope as a source of black dignity.
 A political pan-Africanist vision reached its crescendo in the 1920s with the “back to Africa” movement of Marcus Garvey.
 Led by Garvey, the United Negro Improvement Association—the greatest mass organization in African American history—embraced no single denomination, but declared missionizing and building the African homeland to be the responsibility of all African American Christians.
 Garvey’s redemptive pan-Africanism finds prominent successors not only in secular African American fashion and politics, but in religious movements like the Nation of Islam.